 Microsoft Surface Pro (2017) review: Display

-Unsurprisingly, the display is also excellent.
-Microsoft has built this device for graphic designers, and the quality of the 12.3in PixelSense screen is immediately evident.
-Brightness is blazing, and the deep contrast levels make it as excellent for office work as it is for watching movies on.
+As you can probably guess, the display is also excellent.
+The quality of the 12.3in PixelSense screen is immediately evident, underlining how Microsoft has built this device for graphic designers.
+Brightness is blazing, and the levels of deep contrast ensure it is great for office work as well as watching films on.

-Covering almost 95% of the sRGB colour spectrum, this display should be perfect for photo editing and the gorgeous 2736 x 1824 screen means that both pictures and video will look pin-sharp and packed with detail.
+This display should be perfect for photo editing as it covers almost 95% of the sRGB colour spectrum and the gorgeous 2736 x 1824 screen means that both video and pictures will look super sharp and full of detail.

 Microsoft Surface Pro (2017) review: TypeCover keyboard

-The Surface Pro's TypeCover keyboard has been updated, too.
-You may be hard-pressed to tell the difference, though, as hardly anything has changed from the Surface Pro 4's keyboard.
-That's no bad thing - the previous TypeCover was truly excellent.
-Not only was it by far the best detachable laptop keyboard we'd ever seen, it was one of the best laptop keyboards around, full stop.
+Microsoft has also updated the Surface Pro’s TypeCover keyboard.
+However, you might find it hard to tell the difference as hardly anything has changed from the Surface Pro 4’s keyboard.
+This isn’t a bad thing as the former TypeCover was truly excellent.
+It wasn’t only one of the best laptop keyboards around, but also the best detachable laptop keyboard we’d ever seen.

-Thankfully, the new TypeCover retains this crown, and the minor additions that Microsoft has made - a slightly increased travel distance on the keys and a water-resistant Alcantara covering - have only made it better.
-It's beaten by the keyboard on the latest MacBook Pro - but not by much.
+The new TypeCover, thankfully, retains this achievement, and the small additions that Microsoft has made, a water-resistant Alcantara covering and a slightly increased travel distance on the keys, have only helped to make it better.
+It may still be beaten by the keyboard on the latest MacBook Pro, but not by much.

 Microsoft Surface Pro (2017) review: Design and appearance

-In terms of the device's actual design, very little has changed compared to the Surface Pro 4.
-Microsoft has pretty much nailed the perfect design for a detachable hybrid - as evidenced by the legions of companies that have since copied it - and if it ain't broke, don't fix it.
-The new model is a tiny bit thinner and lighter than the Pro 4 and the hinge has been slightly improved, but otherwise, it's business as usual.
+When it comes to the device’s actual design, not much has changed compared to the Surface Pro 4.
+Microsoft has discovered the perfect design for a detachable hybrid device, as we can see from the legions of organisations that have copied it, and if it ain’t broke, don’t fix it.
+The new device is slightly thinner and lighter than the Pro 4 and the hinge has been slightly improved, but apart from that, it’s business as usual.

-A good thing, too; the Surface Pro is absolutely lovely.
-Thin and light, with an attractive, matte-finished chassis, it's by far one of the most eye-catching devices on the market - and that's including Apple's range of devices.
+This is good as the Surface Pro is absolutely lovely.
+It is thin, light, has an attractive matte-finished chassis, and is by far one of the most eye-catching devices on the market - and that’s taking Apple’s range of devices into account too.

 Microsoft Surface Pro (2017) review: Ports and features